-Assessors must assess the candidate's PES to make sure that the candidate has covered all the areas of planning law set out in List A of section 1.5 of the guidance.
+Assessors must assess the candidate's PES to make sure that the candidate has covered at least five of the areas of practice in List A of section 2.3 of the guidance.
 Candidates may also demonstrate areas in List B but do not have to do so.
-Candidates cannot demonstrate List B in place of List A: List A is mandatory.
-If assessors are uncertain as to whether the candidate has the right type of experience they should defer the submission and ask for further clarification from the candidate.
+Candidates cannot demonstrate areas from List B in place of those from List A. If assessors are uncertain as to whether the candidate has the right type of experience, they should defer the submission and ask for further clarification from the candidate.